jqxin2006/security-robotics/README.md

 # security-robotics
-Automate some security tests by various tools such as NMap, SSH-SCAN, etc.
+Automate some security tests by various tools such as NMAP, SSH-SCAN, etc.